Every Fall TV season brings about a new round of series premieres for viewer consideration.

 Netflix also has another reboot: “Sabrina The Teenage Witch” will be brought back to life as “The Chilling Adventures of Sabrina.”

-Who knows, maybe all these reboot will be great successes — in terms of quality and ratings — but I won’t hold my breath, especially once the curiosity factor is gone.
+Who knows, maybe some of these reboots will be great successes — in terms of quality and ratings — but I won’t hold my breath, especially once the curiosity factor is gone.

 “Reboot” Is The Word

-While the latest slew of reboots get attention, it’s easy to forget many others already in existence.
+While the latest slew of reboots always gets attention, it’s easy to forget many others already in existence.

 It makes you wonder what year you’re living in when you check your TV listings and see new episodes airing from current shows like: “Will & Grace,” “MacGyver,” “Hawaii Five-O,” “Dynasty,” “Roseanne/The Conners,” “Star Trek,” “Lethal Weapon,” “Fuller House,” “One Day At A Time,” “Arrested Development,” and so on…and so on.